MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/extend-customer-journey-using-code.md

 1. Download and extract the sample.
 2. Open `Microsoft.Dynamics.Marketing.Samples.sln` in Visual Studio.
-3. Implement the `GetOrganizationService` method in `Program.cs`.
+3. Implement the `GetConnectionString` method in `Program.cs`.
 Look in the source code for instructions.
 This is required to log into a specific Microsoft Dynamics 365 for Customer Engagement apps environment.
 4. Select one of the preferred samples in command line parameters for example `customerjourneycreate` for creating a sample customer journey with a segment and email.
 If you don’t specify any parameter, the usage screen will be printed.
 5. Press **F5** to run the sample.